semgrep/bento/README.md

 ### Running Bento as a Git Hook
 Bento can automatically analyze your staged files when `git commit` is run.
 Configured as a Git pre-commit hook, Bento ensures every commit to your project is vetted and that no new issues have been introduced to the codebase.

-To install Bento as a a Git hook:
+To install Bento as a Git hook:

 ```bash
 $ bento install-hook